 There is nothing like the stillness of the forest when the snowflakes are lazily falling to the snowy earth.
 Stopping to watch and listen to the sights and sounds of nature is just as important and fun as the actual snowshoeing itself.

 When you have finally exhausted yourself and want to warm your chilled nose, head into the Great Swamp Conservancy’s Museum of Natural History.
 Grab a cup of hot cocoa and a snack from the Ladybug Cafe to refuel.
 As you warm up, you can go around the lodge and view prehistoric artifacts that were discovered throughout Central New York over the years!

 Snowshoeing on the Great Swamp Conservancy’s easy-to-follow trails - which do not require any special skill set or experience - is a wonderful, affordable day of fun!
 The Great Swamp Conservancy welcomes the public all winter long to come out and enjoy the land, the winter air, and perhaps even help start a wonderful new hobby of snowshoeing!

 Visit Madison County this winter and discover outdoor activities available all across the land.
-Request your free Outdoors Adventure Map so you know many of the great places to go explore throughout the county!
+Request your free Outdoors Adventure Map so you know many of the great places to snowshoe throughout the county!